vxpm/picture/README.md

 (you can find this code in the [examples](examples/fractal.rs))

 # disjoint mutable views example
-one of the coolest features of `picture` is the ability to have disjoint mutable views into an image. the following example swaps the two horizontal halves of an `ImageBuffer` and then saves the result.
+one of the coolest features of `picture` is the ability to have disjoint mutable views into a view. the following example swaps the two horizontal halves of an `ImageBuffer` and then saves the result.
 ```rust
 use picture::{